natelandau/obsidian-metadata/README.md

 -   **List notes in scope**: List notes that will be processed.

 **Add Metadata**: Add new metadata to your vault.
+When adding a new key to inline metadata, the `insert location` value in the config file will specify where in the note it will be inserted.

 -   **Add new metadata to the frontmatter**
 -   **Add new inline metadata** - Set `insert_location` in the config to control where the new metadata is inserted.
 (Default: Bottom)